k3b/LocationMapViewer/README.md

 # LocationMapViewer ![](https://github.com/k3b/LocationMapViewer/blob/master/LocationMapViewer/src/main/res/drawable/ic_launcher.png)

-An android app to display geografic information from url or local gpx/kml/kmz/zip file in a [map](map).
+An Android app to display geographic information from url or local gpx/kml/kmz/zip file in a [map](map).

 It has support for **gpx**, **kml** and **kmz** files and **geo-uri-s** and can work offline (without internet/wifi)